HCL-TECH-SOFTWARE/domino-cert-manager/docs/troubleshooting_acme_challenges.md

 ### GEO fencying protected servers mostly fail Let's Encrypt ACME HTTP-01 Challenges

 Let's Encrypt validates the challenge from multiple network points around the world -- [Validating challenges from multiple network vantage points](https://community.letsencrypt.org/t/acme-v1-v2-validating-challenges-from-multiple-network-vantage-points/112253).
-You usually can't assume network requests come from a well defined county.
+You usually can't assume network requests come from a well defined country.
 Other ACME provides might have different requirements.
 Depending on your configuration you might be lucky that sufficient number of challenges are successful.
 But in most cases HTTP-01 cannot be used.
-If your DNS provider provides a DNS API, you might want to consider switching to DNS-01 challenges, which don't require an inbound connection for validation.
+If your DNS provider supports a DNS API, you might want to consider switching to DNS-01 challenges, which don't require an inbound connection for validation.

 In case challenges fail the ACME request will fail with an error returned by the ACME protocol.
 The error will look probably like a general network connecting error depending on the way the request is blocked.